barbagroup/snake-repro/MesnardBarba-CiSE.md

 (3) data and figures for the main results of the paper are open; (4) pre-print is available on arXiv;
 (5) code was released under MIT License;
-(6) a Reproducibility statement included in the paper.
+(6) a Reproducibility statement in the paper.
 Of course we expect to be able to reproduce our own results!

 The first hurdle we faced is that, three years after we completed our previous study, we have updated our lab computers: